ppetrovtv/pine_script_docs/source/Context_Switching_the_security_Function.rst

 ``security`` function was designed to request data of a timeframe higher than the current chart timeframe.
 For example, if you have a 1h chart, you can request 4h, 1D, 1W (or any higher timeframe) and plot the results.
-It’s not recommended to request lower timeframe, for example 15min data from 1h chart.
+It's not recommended to request lower timeframe, for example 15min data from 1h chart.

 .. _barmerge_gaps_and_lookahead: